Litigation is a noun most of us are familiar with, but few outside the legal field

 Similar to the pre-trial investigation process, discovery is essentially a court-empowered

-investigation conducted pre-trial.
+investigation that is conducted pre-trial.
 In discovery, the court can mandate that parties

 disclose relevant documents or acquiesce to legally structured interviews called